Facts and Values: Science and Advocacy: The Zika Virus and Women's Rights

 Zika virus can be spread from a pregnant woman to her unborn baby.
 There have been reports of a serious birth defect of the brain called microcephaly in babies of mothers who had Zika virus while pregnant.
 Knowledge of the link between Zika and birth defects is evolving, but until more is known, CDC recommends special precautions for pregnant women.
 Pregnant women in any trimester should consider postponing travel to any area where Zika virus is spreading.
 If you must travel to one of these areas, talk to your healthcare provider first and strictly follow steps to prevent mosquito bites during your trip.

 Using this potential link between the virus and the brain condition, Catholics for Choice, invoke their perceived injustices in the the rights of women to access birth control especially in El Salvador.
-From a press release on their website
+From a press release on their website,

 When you travel tomorrow to Latin America, we ask you, Francis, to make it clear to your brother bishops that good Catholics can follow their conscience and use birth control to protect themselves and their partners.
 Make it clear to the Catholic hierarchy that women’s decisions around pregnancy, including the decision to end a pregnancy, need to be respected, not condemned.